three female college students talking and laughing

 ASU has many financial aid options.
 Financial aid support is available in the form of scholarships, grants, federal work-study, loans and outside resources.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, 76 percent of all ASU students receive some form of financial assistance every year.

 The best place to start in your search for funding is to apply for Financial Aid via the FAFSA (Free Application for Federal Student Aid).
 Students who are U.S. citizens are eligible to apply for financial assistance from the U.S. government.
-International students are encourage to check for similar opportunities within their home country.
+International students are encouraged to check for similar opportunities within their home country.

 Please visit the Watts College of Public Service & Community Solutions for more information about financial aid for our students.